kevin-lth/MicroservicesJS/projet/readme.md

 ## Miscellaneous

-The database is empty.
+The database is empty when first launching the composed image.
 If needed, it is possible to add some movies with the function ```film/add``` or ```film_loue/add```.

-*Agathe Hainaut & Kévin Lethuillier*